abebars/abebars.io/docs/index.md

 I'm a software engineer with more than 8 years of experience in backend development and system architecture.
-I'm working as Senior Software Engineer for __The New York Times__, developeing products for the Customer Care orgnization.
+I'm working as Senior Software Engineer for __The New York Times__, developing products for the Customer Care organization.

 ---
 ## Tech Stack